Not all shoes work for every foot. Finding what works for you.

 Related resources: getting the right shoes for your pronation type

-Need to find out your pronation type so you can find the right shoe for your stride?
+Or do you need to find out your pronation type so you can find the right shoe for your stride?
 Check out our Diagnosis page to understand pronation types, and what type of stride you may have.
-Our Self-assessment table helps to identify what your pronation type is most likely to be.
+Our Self-assessment helps to identify what your pronation type is most likely to be.

-Checklist: Features of shoes for underpronation and neutral pronation
+Checklist: Features of ‘neutral’ shoes - for underpronation, neutral pronation and orthotics

 Cushioning: Look for soft, responsive cushioning in the heel and forefoot to absorb shock—this is critical for underpronators.